KTH/devops-course/contributions/presentation/README.md

 |illustration: The slides contain nice illustrations  | Yes | No | Remarkable |

 To pass, you need at least 7 "yes".
 To get a distinction, you need at least 3 "remarkable".

 ## How to Register Your Topic

 Make a pull-request based on the following steps:

 - create a subfolder in folder `weekX`, which you plan to give a presentation in, following the name convention of using email addresses of two members: email-email
- - in your folder, create a README.md file and put your topic information there
+- in your folder, create a README.md file and put there:
    - the planned topic, which must be focused enough
    - a short statement (1-3 sentences) about the relevance and timeliness for testing and devops
    - bullet outline of the presentation